thegatesdev/maple/README.md

 in a clean and understandable structure, with plenty of utilities for different scenario's, while taking inspiration from (and possibly improving upon) existing libraries.

-Feel free to open an issue, or even to submit a pull request if you have any concerns or suggestions.
+Feel free to open an issue or submit a pull request if you have any concerns or suggestions.

 ## Including in your project